JustLikeChuu/JustLikeChuu/README.md

       - Break Reminders: Prolonged interaction triggers a gentle buzz, prompting users to take a walking break.
     - **Unity Mobile App**
       - Health Dashboard: Real-time sync with the keychain via Arduino + Firebase to display steps and stress activity.
-      - AR Garden: Users scan their workspace to place and customize a relaxing virtual garden that evolves with daily activity.
+      - AR Garden: Users scan their workspace to place and customise a relaxing virtual garden that evolves with daily activity.
       - Plant Shop: Points from walking can be exchanged for virtual plants, gamifying movement and rewarding consistency.
   - **Tech Stack**
     - Hardware: Arduino Nano 33 BLE Sense, Accelerometer, Joystick, Buttons